mmularski/ckad-exams/ckad-tasks/exam-0/task-06-deployment-scaling/task/task-description.md

 - Create a Deployment named `nginx-deployment` in that namespace using the `nginx:1.21` image.
 - The Deployment should have 3 replicas.
 - The Deployment should expose port 80.
+- The Deployment must use the label `app: nginx-deployment`.

 ## Deliverables
 - `deployment.yaml` in the `prep/` directory.